Parenting tips, behavior modification, art as therapy rather than ADHD drug treatment

 Taking TV, Internet, Video Games Out of the Bedroom

-Ensuring proper sleep habits and substituting physical activities for sedentary ones are two more options Wolraich offers, stating that while neither is proven as a treatment for ADHD, both can benefit any child.
+Ensuring proper sleep habits and substituting physical activities for sedentary ones are two more options for parents.
+Dr. Wolraich notes that while neither is proven as a treatment for ADHD, both can only benefit any child.
 Sleep disorders often are misinterpreted as child ADHD.

 Nearly 50% of children have a television